Phronesis2025/BibleStudyApp/docs/supabase-schema.md

 1. Update theme counts whenever a reflection is created or updated
 2. Clean up related records when a user is deleted
+3. `toggle_like(p_reflection_id UUID, p_user_id UUID, p_like BOOLEAN) RETURNS JSON` - Function to manage liking and unliking reflections:
+   - Adds or removes a user from a reflection's `liked_by` array
+   - Updates the reflection's `likes` count
+   - Returns JSON with updated likes count and liked_by array

 ## SQL Setup